cvdlab/LinearAlgebraicRepresentation.jl/docs/src/arrangement.md

 ## API

-Every functions strictly relative to the arrangement has been collected in the `Lar.Arrangement` sub-module but the two main functions are accessible directly from the `LinearAlgebraicRepresentation` namespace.
+Every function strictly relative to the arrangement has been collected in the `Lar.Arrangement` sub-module but the two main functions are accessible directly from the `LinearAlgebraicRepresentation` namespace.

 !!! warning
     `Lar.Arrangement` is the only place in `LinearAlgebraicRepresentation` where `Point` matrices store points per row and not per column as described in the documentation of `Lar.Points`